Panic button

-A panic alarm is an electronic device that can easily be activated to request help during an emergency situation where danger to persons or property exists.
-It is designed to minimize time until assistance can arrive.
+A panic alarm is an electronic device that can easily be activated to request help during an emergency where danger to persons or property exists.
+It is designed to contact assistance quicker, easier, and simpler (in some cases, less conspicuously) than a conventional phone call.

 A panic alarm is frequently but not always controlled by a concealed panic alarm button.
 These buttons can be connected to a monitoring center or locally via a silent alarm or an audible bell/siren.
 The alarm can be used to request emergency assistance from local security, police or emergency services.
 Some systems can also activate closed-circuit television to record or assess the event.

 Many panic alarm buttons lock on when pressed, and require a key to reset them.
 Others may have a short delay during which time the request of help can be cancelled.

 Alarm

 Examples of alarm panic buttons are: